 I am still researching this recipe!
 (The girls will tell you just how many botched batches of buns they’ve choked down at this point).
 It’s going to be like one of those Dim Sum Shrimp Dumpling-type recipes again—tricky, but once we get it, perfect.
 Doesn’t the sight of this make you drool?

-But if you are not up for the street version of these Chinese breakfast items, here are a couple of restaurants that specialize in these breakfast items that you can try.
+If you are not up for the street version of these Chinese breakfast items, here are a couple of restaurants that specialize in them.
 Locals eat at these more comfortable restaurants too ;-)

 张记油条 （Zhang Ji You Tiao， 武(wu)夷(yi)路(lu) #331）